How to Compare Rows for Duplicates in Excel (3 Easy Methods)

 Decide in New Column to Show Duplicates for Same Row to Compare Rows for Duplicates in Excel

-• Secondly, press Enter to see the comparisons for row 5.
+• Press Enter to see the comparisons for row 5.

-• Then, to get the desired results for the rest of the cells use AutoFill.
+• To get the desired results for the rest of the cells, use AutoFill.

-• Finally, after applying the formula you will be able to see which particular row contain duplicates by analyzing the result.
+• After applying the formula, you will be able to see which particular row contain duplicates.

 Showing Final Result of Deciding in New Column to Show Duplicates for Same Row to Compare Rows for Duplicates in Excel